-How can I make a career switch into marketing?
+How to make a career switch into marketing

 You are creative.
 You love to make an impact.
 And you have strong communication skills.
 If you want to put these skills to work, a career in marketing could be a perfect fit.
 Marketing careers are rewarding, enjoyable, and well paid.
 Marketing is a broad field, so there are plenty of opportunities to get your foot in the door and accelerate your career.